LineageOS/lineage_wiki/_includes/templates/device_build.md

 chmod a+x ~/bin/repo
 ```

-### Put the `~/bin` directory in your path of execution
+Put the `~/bin` directory in your path of execution to make `repo` easy to use.
 In recent versions of Ubuntu, `~/bin` should already be in your PATH.
 You can check this by opening `~/.profile` with a text editor and verifying the following code exists (add it if it is missing):

 ```
 # set PATH so it includes user's private bin if it exists